-Contents are based on current CDC guidance .Template Source Design: adopted from Orange County Publi Health January 10.
-2022
+Contents are based on current CDC guidance.
+Template Source Design: adopted from Orange County Publi Health January 10, 2022

+SCHOOL ISOLATION FLOW CHART

+Updated March 2023

-SCHOOL ISOLATION FLOW CHART Have you tested positive for COVID-19?
-Vou do not need to isolate ves • Stay home for at least 5 days, • Wear a well-fitting medical grade mask
+Have you tested positive for COVID-19?

+no

+You do not need to isolate

+yes

-- Stay home for at least 5 days, regardless of vaccination status, previous infection, or lack of symptoms. - Isolation can end after Day 5 if symptoms are not present or are resolving and a diagnostic specimen collected on Day 5 or later tests negative. - If unable to test or choosing not to test, or test positive after Day 5, and symptoms are not present or are resolving, isolation can end after Day 10. - If fever is present, isolation should be continued until fever resolves. - If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until after Day 10.
+- Stay home for at least 5 days, regardless of vaccination status, previous infection, or lack of symptoms. - Isolation can end after Day 5 if symptoms are not present or are resolving and fever free for 24 hours - If unable to test or choosing not to test, or test positive after Day 5, and symptoms are not present or are resolving, isolation can end after Day 10. - If fever is present, isolation should be continued until fever resolves. - If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until after Day 10.